 Community input will ensure that the history of the municipality is accurately documented, and that heritage places are properly recognised and managed.

-Following consultation, the Thematic Environmental History and Heritage Gap Study will be reviewed and modified.
-The final versions will be presented to Council for adoption and preparation of a planning scheme for the inclusion into the planning scheme.
+All comments received regarding the draft Thematic Environmental History and Heritage Gap Study will be reviewed and modified.
+The final draft of the Heritage Gap Study will be presented to Council for adoption and preparation of a planning scheme for the inclusion into the planning scheme.

 Benalla Art Gallery